unfoldtoolbox/Unfold.jl/docs/src/lmm_tutorial.md

-**Limitation:** Currently we cannot model correlation between time-points or random slopes.
+!!! warning

-**Limitation:** See the low sampling frequency?
+See the low sampling frequency?
 This is because the modelfit increases quadratically with the number of predictors

 We can now run the mixed model.

 Easy syntax: Specify formula, events, EEG-data & the basis function
 ```@example Main
-@time mm,results = fit(UnfoldLinearMixedModel,f,evts,data,basisfunction)
+@time mm,results = fit(UnfoldLinearMixedModel,(Any=>(f,basisfunction),evts,data); nothing #hide
 ```